avyboy/aresmush/tutorials/customize-game.md

 * Names you don't want people to use - like feature chars (names.yml)
 * Line formats (skin.yml)

+> Don't forget to reload the configuration using 'load config' on the game after changing config options.

 ### Plugin Config

 Virtually all the code in Ares is a Plugin, even systems that are integral to the game like movement and poses.
 Most plugins offer a variety of configuration options, found in YAML files within each plugin's config directories.
 The config files contain instructions explaining what the options do.
 For example: